mjzffr/blogintothebird/content/2016-02-09_mozilla-taskcluster.md

 [TaskCluster](http://docs.taskcluster.net/) is a new-ish continuous integration system made at Mozilla.
 It manages the scheduling and execution of tasks based on a graph of their dependencies.
 It's a general CI tool, and could be used for any kind of job, not just Mozilla things.

-The example I describe here refers to a particular instance of TaskCluster: [mozilla-taskcluster](https://github.com/taskcluster/mozilla-taskcluster)[^1].
-It runs tasks per check-in on the branches of Mozilla's Mercurial repository and then posts results to [Treeherder](https://github.com/mozilla/treeherder).
+However, the example I describe here refers to a Mozilla-centric use case of TaskCluster[^1]: tasks are run per check-in on the branches of Mozilla's Mercurial repository and then results are posted to [Treeherder](https://github.com/mozilla/treeherder).
 For now, the tasks can be configured to run in Docker images (Linux), but other platforms are in the works[^2].

 So, I want to schedule a task!
 I need to add a new task to the task graph that's created for each revision submitted to hg.mozilla.org.
 (This is part of my work on deploying a suite of [tests for the Marionette Python test runner](https://bugzilla.mozilla.org/show_bug.cgi?id=1227367), i.e. testing the test harness itself.)